Joe-Collins-1986/minesweeper/README.md

       <summary style="font-weight:bold">Clear Board</summary>
    <br>

-   To ensure that the terminal does not get too cluttered and the user is not provided more information than they need to play the game I utilised a clear function which I obtained from stack overflow:<br>
+   To ensure that the terminal does not get too cluttered, and the user is not provided more information than they need to play the game I utilised a clear function which I obtained from stack overflow:<br>
    https://stackoverflow.com/questions/517970/how-to-clear-the-interpreter-console

    This function was stored on another py sheet (format.py) to avoid clutter on the main run.py file.